Boosting Engagement and Efficiency Through Communication and Ownership

 Enhanced trust between the Manager and designers

-Designers now recognise the value of quick-fix projects in securing future impactful work.
-The Manager has also gained a better understanding of the designers' concerns, leading to increased mutual trust and alignment.
+Designers began recognising the strategic value of quick-fix projects in securing future opportunities.
+The Manager also gained deeper insights into the team’s challenges, fostering mutual trust and improving collaboration for smoother project alignment.

 Iterative process and flexibility